mauriciogardini/arduino-c-compiler/README.md

 # Arduino C Compiler

-This project was the final project for the Formal Languages and Compilers subjects.
+Final project for the Formal Languages and Compilers subjects.

 You can run this program with: